Propane vs Butane vs Isobutane Gas

 Propane gas is generally available in most countries.

-Propane vs Butane vs Isobutane: Final Thoughts
+Propane Gas vs Butane Gas vs Isobutane Gas: Final Thoughts

 However, for others they provide the flexibility to use them for various specialised applications.